-Building Blocks
+BuildBuilding Blocks

 Agents

 The top-level container that turns your code into a discoverable, governed, production microservice.
+An Agent instance hosts reasoners, skills, and sessions, and registers them with the control plane.

 Without Agent, you would wire an HTTP server, registration, routing, identity, tracing, memory access, and cross-agent calls separately.
 With Agent, that infrastructure boundary is the object you instantiate.